 Throughout the history of Mixed Martial Arts (MMA), there has been many fighters with striking based background that had their skillset neutralized by grapplers.
 Now that these types of fighters have become more well-rounded or at least gain the wrestling proficiency needed to defend takedown, the success for striking specialists has grown by leaps and bounds.
 This article counts down the 15 best strikers in MMA history.
+Although these are numbered, they are not necessarily ranked as their striking improve with experience and such—thus they can move up and down the list.

 15. Melvin Manhoef